gtk-rs/lgpl-docs/gtk/vendor.md

 then you will have to call `WidgetExt::queue_resize` or `WidgetExt::queue_draw_area` yourself.

-`gdk::FrameClockExt::get_frame_time` should generally be used for timing continuous animations and `gdk::FrameTimings::get_predicted_presentation_time` if you are trying to display isolated frames at particular times.
+`gdk::FrameClock::get_frame_time` should generally be used for timing continuous animations and `gdk::FrameTimings::get_predicted_presentation_time` if you are trying to display isolated frames at particular times.